cklim83/launch_school/notes/04_ls170_171/05_data_link_layer.md

 [Back to Top](#section-links)

-## MAC Addressing
+## MAC Address
-Every network-enabled device (e.g. a Network Interface Card) has a **unique MAC Address** assigned when it is manufactured.
-This address is specific to a specific physical device and doesn't change.
+A MAC address is a **burned-in** (i.e. fixed and doesn't change) address that **uniquely identifies** a Network Interface Card (NIC) installed in a device to enable them to connect to a network.

-MAC Address takes the form of six two-digit hexadecimal numbers e.g. `00:40:96:9d:68:0a`
+They are formatted as a sequence of six two-digit hexadecimal numbers, e.g.
+`00:40:96:9d:68:0a`, with different ranges of addresses being assigned to different network hardware manufacturers.

+MAC addresses are used for **intra-network routing** of Frames.

 For hub (a simple network hardware) connected devices, a sent message will be